Jonathan-Lloyd/Hockey/README.md

 ### Dashboard
  I finally had all my data cleaned and analyzed.
 I chose to create an interactive Dashboad using Tableau as my classed covered two data visualization programs and I have learned to love Tableau.
 I envision this dashboard to be used during the offseason by front offices to target players to help supplement the teams roster after the annual draft, or a fan wanting to know how their team faired compared to other teams.
 I wanted make sure I would Include the following features...
- *Top teams based on a year filter
+ * Top teams based on a year filter
- *Positional salary breakdown based on a team and year filter *Average salary based on position for each year] *Search bar for individual player
+ * Positional salary breakdown based on a team and year filter
+ * Average salary based on position for each year]
+ * Search bar for individual player
+ * Cap Hit slider to select players based their cap hit range
+ * Filter player skill rating
- *Cap Hit slider to select players based their cap hit range *Player ratings and individual stats based on a team and year filter
+ * Player ratings and individual stats based on a team and year filter

+ You can see the dashboard [here](https://public.tableau.com/app/profile/jonathan.lloyd5465/viz/NHLTableau/Dashboard1?publish=yes)